Pawat Chittsawangdee: Career

 He starred in the Thai romantic movie Dew where he played the leading role of Dew.
-In 2021, Pawat was paired with Korapat Kirdpan (Nanon) in Bad Buddy.
-He and Korapat will have a fan meeting event in the Philippines in January 2023.
+In 2021, Chittsawangdee was paired with Korapat Kirdpan (Nanon) in Bad Buddy.
+He and Korapat had a fan meeting in the Philippines in January 2023.
+Their partnership officially ended in July 2024 after GMMTV released a statement that they had mutually decided to cease their work as a duo to focus on individual career paths.